balqui/degais/docs/doc.md

 a good and safe idea.
 If installed with `pip`, then `from degais import run` is, in principle, possible, but it is not designed currently to be used in that way and the rest of the options cannot be passed in.
+Use it instead as described next.

 ## Usage